borelcantelli/borelcantelli.github.io/docs/measure-theory/sigma-algebras.md

 Our remedy is to not require measure laws to hold on all subsets, but specifically on a subset called the measureable sets.
 We can also denote this as $\mathcal{L}^n$ which is a subset of $2^{\mathbf{R}^n}$ (power set of reals). $\mathcal{L}^n$ is specifically, the set of all measurable sets in $\mathbf{R}^n$.

+(It is of tangential importance to note that we must accept the axiom of choice to produce this counter example)